Polaris mine: History

-In 1964 Vancouver-based Cominco optioned all the mineral claims in Canada's Arctic that were controlled by Bankaro Mines.
+In 1964 Vancouver-based Cominco optioned all the mineral claims in Canada's Arctic that were controlled by Bankeno Mines.
 Mineral and economic assessments resulted in a 23 million ton reserve at a zinc grade of 14.1 per cent.
 Approval of the project was obtained in 1979, then Prime Minister Joe Clark waived environmental assessment hearings and pledged to ship half of the concentrate from the mine in the federally owned icebreaker MV Arctic.
 The entire mineral processing plant, power plant and workshop were built upon a barge and travelled 5600 km from Quebec to the mine site.
 In 1981 the mine commenced production.
 The Polaris mine employed over 250 people.
 Although only 20 mine employees were from northern Canada, thirty percent of employment in Resolute was directly related to the mine.

 Production

 The Polaris mine produced over 21 million tonnes of lead-zinc ore during the life of the mine, with a market value of over $1.5 billion.
 Concentrate from the mining operation was stored in a 700 ft long warehouse, which was the largest structure in Nunavut.